EEEManchester/MallARD_Pixhwak/README.md

 6. Application Setting --> AutoCOnnection to the following devices --> only select UDP

 ## 3. Run the control node
+Before use MAVROS to drive MallARD, some parameters need to be set in QGC.
+* Use command `./QGroundControl.AppImage ` or double click

+* After enter in the QGC, Click Q icon, and click Vehicle setup, Paramters, using search bar: SYSID_MYGCS, set SYSID_MYGCS = 1

+* Back to QGC.
+Click Q icon, and Application Setting, AutoConnection to following devices, just tick the UDP and distick the rest as the picture shown below:
+![Screenshot from 2021-07-20 15-19-44.png] (/home/xueliang/Pictures/Screenshot from 2021-07-20 15-19-44.png)

 Shell#1:
 `roslaunch mavors apm.launch`